-Smokebox dart had to be removed, however a turned brass one would look better anyway.
+Smokebox dart had to be removed yet a turned brass one would be the best option anyway.

-This is a 4mm scale model of the London, Brighton & South Coast Railway (LB&SCR) E2 Locomotive.
+This is a 4mm scale model of the London, Brighton & South Coast Railway (LB&SCR) E2 Locomotive with extended tanks.

 Spectacle plates have been added as an optional extra.
 If you don't want them simply cut them off and file smooth - easy.